Back to: Golang

 This code demonstrates the following features of Go:

-• Structs and methods: the Person struct and greet method demonstrate how to define a struct and methods on it.
+method demonstrate how to define a struct and methods on it. - Slices: the

-• Slices: the persons slice demonstrates how to declare and initialize a slice of a custom type.
+slice demonstrates how to declare and initialize a slice of a custom type. - Maps: the

-• Maps: the people map demonstrates how to declare and initialize a map of a custom type.
+map demonstrates how to declare and initialize a map of a custom type. - Channels: the

 Follow us on social media